 Kadina - Whyalla

 Travel to Port Broughton, and continue on through Port Pirie and Port Augusta to Whyalla.
 This afternoon enjoy a guided tour of the Whyalla Steel Works and later view Whyalla from Hummock Hill.
 Please note, all passengers are required to wear closed in shoes for the tour.

 Whyalla - Streaky Bay

-After breakfast, view Whyalla from Hummock Hill.Observe the iron ore quarries at Iron Knob before entering the sheep and wheat country enroute to Kimba.
-Stop at the Kimba Halfway Across Australia Gem Shop and Big Galah and browse the locally mined and crafted jade.
+After breakfast, enjoy a locally guided town tour and observe the iron ore quarries at Iron Knob before entering the sheep and wheat country enroute to Kimba.
+Stop at the Kimba Halfway Across Australia sign and Kimba painted silos.
 Continue to Streaky Bay for our overnight stay.

 Streaky Bay - Port Lincoln

-Today we begin with a visit to the spectacular natural formation of ancient pink granite called Murphy’s Haystacks near Calca.
+Today we begin with a visit to the spectacular natural formation of ancient pink granite called Murphy's Haystacks near Calca.
 View the rock formations from the Eye of the Needle Lookout near Port Kenny before following the coastline via Venus Bay to Elliston.
 This afternoon visit Coffin Bay for an oyster tasting and shucking experience.
 Hear the history of the area and the oyster farming practices of the famous Coffin Bay Oyster while sitting by the waters edge as you taste oysters fresh out of the sea.
 Late afternoon, check into our accommodation for the next three nights.

 Port Lincoln - Port Pirie

-Journey via Tumby Bay, well known for its white sandy beaches and unspoilt coastline, before visiting Cowell.
-Travel on to Port Augusta, situated at the head of the Spencer Gulf, before arriving into Port Pirie for our overnight stay.
+This morning we journey via Tumby Bay, well known for its white sandy beaches and unspoilt coastline, before visiting Cowell.
+Travel on to Port Augusta, situated at the head of the Spencer Gulf, before arriving into Port Pirie for the night.

 Port Pirie - Home